 Your surgery typically will take 2-5 hours and may utilize surgical incisions, liposuction, or both.
 While nipples and areolae usually remain attached to your breasts during surgery, they may, in some cases, need to be removed and then reattached at a higher position if your breasts are very large.

-Following your surgery, your breasts will be covered with gauze dressings or bandages, and you will likely need to wear a surgical bra.
+Following your breast reduction Vero Beach patients' breasts will be covered with gauze dressings or bandages, and you will likely need to wear a surgical bra.
 Underarm tubes may be inserted to drain excess blood and fluid.
 In addition, you will be prescribed pain medication as appropriate, as well as antibiotics to guard against infection.

 Up to a week after your procedure, your breasts will be tender and sensitive, and you may experience some swelling and bruising.